STA198F2021/website/content/home/project.md

 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.

-Presentation schedule: Presentations will take place during the first week of December.
+Presentation schedule: Presentations will take place during the third week of November.
 You can choose to do your presentation live or pre-record it.
 During class you will watch presentations from other teams and provide feedback in the form of peer evaluations.
 The presentation line-up will be generated randomly.

 #### Write-up

 Along with your presentation slides, we want you to provide a brief summary of your project in the README of your repository.

 This write-up, which you can also think of as an summary of your project, should provide information on the dataset you're using, your research question(s), your methodology, and your findings.
+Additional information will be provided closer to the project deadline regarding formatting and other tips.

 #### Repo organization